gacor84/ANOVA/anova.md

 ##    1.080980    1.528737    1.528737
 ```

-It is a measure of how accurate our estimate of the mean is likely to be, given the existing variability within groups, and it is equal for each one of the soil type means.
+It is a measure of how accurate our estimate of the mean is likely to be, given the existing variability within groups, and it is equal for each one of the soil type means since the number of replicates is equal.

-The standard error of the difference between two means, $SE_\text{diff}$, quantifies the existing deviation in several differences between sample means:
+The standard error of the difference between two means, $SE_\text{diff}$, quantifies the existing deviation in the difference between sample means:

 $SE_\text{diff}=S_{y_{1}y_{2}} \sqrt{\frac{2}{n}}$